You might have noticed that by default, PowerPoint 2013 for Windows only shows Horizontal Major Gridlines on a chart, as shown in Figure 1.

 Figure 2: More Options

-Alternatively, if you have Gridlines visible on your chart, carefully right-click any Gridline to bring up a contextual menu shown in Figure 3.
+- Alternatively, if you have Gridlines visible on your chart, carefully right-click any Gridline to bring up a contextual menu shown in Figure 3, below.
 Within this contextual menu, select the Format Gridlines option (refer to Figure 3 again).
-If you do not get to see the Format Gridlines option in the contextual menu, you might have right-clicked on another chart element instead of the Gridline -- then, deselect anything in the chart, and make sure to right-click on the Gridline.
+If you do not get to see the Format Gridlines option in the contextual menu, you might have right-clicked on another chart element instead of the Gridline.
+You need to then deselect everything in the chart, and make sure you right-click on the Gridline.

 Figure 3: Format Gridlines option

 - Either way, this opens the Format Major Gridlines Task Pane, as shown in Figure 4.
 Note that the name of this Task Pane may be different depending upon the type of Gridline you have selected.

 - Let us explore options that you see in Figure 4.
 Again, do note that some of these options listed below link to further tutorials with more detail.
 Although the linked tutorials pertain to shapes, the same principles hold good for lines related to the Gridlines.

 - This option is used to apply a solid color fill to Gridlines of the selected Chart Area.
 You can use any of the Theme colors, Standard colors, or any other color of your choice.
 To learn more about this option, read our Formatting Lines (and Shape Outlines) in PowerPoint 2013 tutorial.